+And where is the oxygen sensor located?
 Modern vehicles have both an upstream and a downstream O2 sensor.
 Upstream O2 sensors are located before the catalytic converter, while downstream sensors are located after the converter.

 The engine computer, which is often referred to as the powertrain control module (PCM), uses data from the upstream O2 sensor to regulate the engine’s fuel mixture.
 Meanwhile, the PCM primarily uses the signal from the downstream O2 sensor to monitor the catalytic converter’s health.
 In some cases, the PCM may also use the signal from the downstream sensor to tweak the fuel mixture.